 You may have a loaf of bread sitting around the house and you had the brilliant idea to make a sandwich.
 But you worry that the bread has been sitting too long and it has gotten stale.
 Not to worry!
 Just run the bread through some water and pop it in the oven for 5-10 minutes.
 Your bread will come out smelling, feeling, and tasting like fresh bread.
 Now you have your sandwich and you even saved yourself a trip to the store!

-Take a sharp knife and gently run the blade around the circumference of the potato — the objective is to break the skin without puncturing the potato.
+So you want to make mashed potatoes but you don’t want to spend time peeling each potato individually — here’s a little trick to save you some time: Take a sharp knife and gently run the blade around the circumference of the potato — the objective is to break the skin without puncturing the potato.
 Repeat this step for every potato you want to boil.
 Once you are finished with that step, place all the potatoes in a pot and add boiling water from your kettle.
 After the potatoes are fully boiled, drain and run the pot under cool water for a few seconds.
 At this point, you can use your fingers to gently remove the potato skin.
 They should slip right off, saving you time and energy on a simple task.

 Shake It Up

 Hard-boiled eggs are easy to make and hold a lot of nutrition but sometimes, the shell doesn’t want to budge and you end up peeling half the egg off with the shell (what a waste!).
 Instead, take your hard-boiled egg and place it in a jar with just enough water to cover the egg.
 Cap the jar and shake it until the shell slips right off, which should only take a few seconds.